Napoleon’s Arrival at St. Helena

 Rear Admiral George Cockburn, the commander of HMS Northumberland, and Brigadier General George Bingham, commander of the troops sent to guard Napoleon, went ashore to look for a dwelling large enough to temporarily accommodate Napoleon and his 26 companions.
 They settled on a house belonging to Henry Porteous, superintendent of the East India Company gardens.

 On October 17, Napoleon and his party disembarked.
-John Glover, Admiral Cockburn’s secretary, notes:
+John Glover, Admiral Cockburn’s secretary, noted:

 Maréchal Bertrand went on shore in the afternoon to arrange the lodging, but Bonaparte, at his own particular request, delayed disembarking until it was dark, to avoid the gaze of the inhabitants, who were crowded on the wharf to see a person who had heretofore kept nations in a state of warfare and dread for nearly twenty years.
 (5)

-Las Cases describes the scene on the Northumberland.
+Las Cases described the scene on the Northumberland.

 After dinner, the Emperor, accompanied by the Grand Marshal, got into a boat to go ashore.
 By a remarkable and irresistible impulse, the officers all assembled on the quarter-deck, and the greater part of the crew on the gangways.
 This was not the effect of curiosity, which an acquaintance of three months’ duration could not fail to have removed, and which was not succeeded by the liveliest interest.
 The Emperor, before he stepped into the boat, sent for the captain of the vessel, and took leave of him, desiring him at the same time to convey his thanks to the officers and crew.
 These words appeared to produce a great sensation on all by whom they were understood or to whom they were interpreted.
 The remainder of the Emperor’s suite landed about eight o’clock.
 We were accompanied by several of the officers, and every one on board seemed to be sincerely affected at our departure.
 (6)